slqselina/slqselina.github.io/content/post/2017/12/page-buckskin-gulch.md

 {{< figure src="/img/2017/12/buckskin-gulch-n.jpg" >}}
 {{< figure src="/img/2017/12/buckskin-gulch-o.jpg" >}}

-We passed 2 or 3 big natural caves on our way, which would have been converted into shrines for a huge Buddha statue if the location were in Thailand or China.
+We passed 2 or 3 big natural caves on our way.
+These would have been converted into shrines for a huge Buddha statue if the location were in [Thailand](/categories/thailand/) or China.
 {{< figure src="/img/2017/12/buckskin-gulch-e.jpg" >}}

-The cracked dry ground kind of explains the over-time formation of the stones and cliffs we saw in the gulch.
+The cracked dry ground explains the formation of the stones and cliffs we saw in the gulch.
+Over time this material dries out and hardens into the rock walls we saw in the gulch.
 {{< figure src="/img/2017/12/buckskin-gulch-p.jpg" >}}

-According to some online information, there would be water sources after 17 miles, but unfortunately we didn't have time to reach that point.
-This trail would make a challenging but fun 4-day backpacking trip if we had plenty of time and were well equipped.
+According information online, water can only be found in a spring after 17 miles.
+Unfortunately we didn't have time to reach that point.
+This trail could make a challenging but fun 4-5 day backpacking trip if we had more time and were better equipped.
+We found a [great write up on that trip at awayfromthegrind.com](http://www.awayfromthegrind.com/hiking/utah/4day-hike-from-wire-pass-to-lees-ferry-advice).
 Maybe in the future ...